 Section 6.
 Overdue Charges: All unpaid Assessments shall bear a late charge of $25.00 plus interest computed at a rate of twelve percent (12%) per annum, which shall accrue from and after thirty (30) days from the time the same are due.
 In addition, delinquent owners shall be liable for the costs to the Association, including reasonable attorneys’ fees, of collection of such paid Assessments.
 Unpaid Assessments may be collected by the Association pursuant to the provisions hereof.

 Section 7.
 Insurance: The Board shall be required to obtain and maintain, to the extent obtainable, any insurance required by the Declaration, fire and extended coverage on all insurable structures in the Community (including the Houses), adequate liability insurance, or insurance otherwise selected by the Board in furtherance hereof.
 All such policies shall provide that adjustment of loss shall be made with the Board or its designated representatives.
 All policies of physical damage insurance shall contain waivers of subrogation and waivers of any defense based on co-insurance or of invalidity arising from any acts of the insured, and shall provide that such policies may not be cancelled or substantially modified without at least ten (10) days’ prior written notice to all of the insured, including Holders.
-The Association shall equitably adjust the individual Assessments in order to reflect the different insurance costs per House or other Owner structure insured.

 Owners are not prohibited from carrying other insurance for their own benefit provided that the liability of the carriers which issue the insurance obtained by the Board shall not be affected or diminished by reason of any such additional insurance carried by any Owner.
 Any insurance on House contents desired by an Owner shall be carried by the Owner at Owner’s expense.

 In the event proceeds are received by the Association as a result of an insured casualty, it shall receive and disburse the same as a trustee for the benefit of the affected Owners.
 The Association shall be responsible to replace the damaged or destroyed structures using the insurance proceeds received by it.
 Insurance proceeds shall be received and disbursed in substantially the same manner as set forth in N.C.G.S.
 47C-3-113, recognizing the fact that the Community is not a condominium, the Houses (including structural components) are owned by the individual Owners and that the Common elements are limited in comparison with a condominium project.
 The Association and the affected Owner(s) shall reasonably seek to effect the reconstruction in as simple a manner as possible.
-If the insurance proceeds are insufficient to replace a House, the excess shall by promptly provided by the Owner of such House.
+If the insurance proceeds are insufficient to replace a House, the excess shall be promptly provided by the Owner of such House.